 A pop-up dialog contain in original scheduler info detail values will appear to receive input from the user by clicking the “Edit” button.
 Same as record creation, On clicking the “save” button, the system also validate the source’s connectivity, and save the record’s update.
 “Test” button works for the same validation.

 Because each single job has differences in the actual processing, any scheduler job records cannot be created or deleted from the table.
 The creation and deletion can only be maintained by IT department.
+Dick???
+What is the meaning “has differences in the actual processing”?
+Besides, the function should be maintained by “IT department”.

 Screen